aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/basic-recognition-setup/choose-recognition-symbology/_index.md

 `DecodeType` defines which symbologies the reader will try to detect.
 Limiting the set usually improves performance and reduces false positives.

+## Why it matters

+Recognition is not a simple lookup.
+The reader tries multiple detection strategies and decoders.
+If you allow many symbologies, the reader has more work to do and has more chances to interpret noise as a valid barcode.

+In practice, choosing the right `DecodeType` set helps you:

+- reduce latency for large images and batch processing
+- reduce false positives when images contain patterns, text, or graphics
+- make results easier to validate because the expected type is known

+## Practical selection rules

+Use these rules as a default:

+1. If you know the exact symbology, pass one `DecodeType` to the reader.
+2. If you know a small set of possible symbologies, pass only that set.
+3. If you only know the category, start with `DecodeType.TYPES_1D` or `DecodeType.TYPES_2D`.
+4. Use `DecodeType.ALL_SUPPORTED_TYPES` only for unknown inputs and diagnostics.

+If results are still unstable, restrict the search area using ROI.
+See [Use ROI](../use-roi).

 ## Recognize one exact type

 ```java